ashrafulhossain/AI-Powered-Math-Tutor-Solver/README.md

 A clear final answer (e.g., “So, the solution is x = 5”)

-🛑 Limitations
+Limitations 🛑
 Only supports .jpg, .jpeg, and .png for image input

 Voice input ends when you press Enter

 Requires internet access for OpenAI & Deepgram APIs

-🧩 Future Improvements
+Future Improvements 🧩
 GUI using Gradio or Tkinter

 Error logging and retry system

 Optional LaTeX output support

-📝 License
+License 📝
 MIT License

-🙋‍♂️ Author
+Author 🙋‍♂️
 Created by Your Name
 Feel free to open issues or suggestions!

-✅ Extra Tip
+Extra Tip ✅
-To generate a requirements.txt automatically, run:
+To quickly generate a requirements.txt, run:

 bash
 Copy